roniAnalytics/mkdocs-jlabs/docs/index.md

 **5. Select connect to Third-Party Applications, and search for PANDA Terminal in the drop-down.**

-Note: Note: Please select Read-Write, and grant all permissions to the API Key.
+Note: Please select Read-Write, and grant all permissions to the API Key.

 ![alt text](assets/images/tutorial3.png)